Wacom-Developer/personal-knowledge-library/docs/knowledge/services/group.md

         ----------
         admin: bool (default:= False)
             Uses admin privilege to show all groups of the tenants.
-            Requires user to have the role: TenantAdmin
+            Requires a user to have the role: TenantAdmin
         limit: int (default:= 20)
             Maximum number of groups to return.
         offset: int (default:= 0)